apastel/ytmusic-deleter/ytmusic_deleter/README.md

 ![Codecov](https://img.shields.io/codecov/c/github/apastel/ytmusic-deleter?color=green)
 [![Discord](https://img.shields.io/discord/1156973782741827686?logo=discord)](https://discord.gg/M9t5H8njrM)

 This is the command-line interface for ytmusic-deleter.
-For the graphical Windows .exe edition, visit the [main page](https://github.com/apastel/ytmusic-deleter)
+For the graphical user interface edition, visit the [main page](https://github.com/apastel/ytmusic-deleter)

 ## Command-line interface install using Python / PIP
-The CLI version of ytmusic-deleter is for advanced users who would rather use a command-line or are running macOS.
+The CLI version of ytmusic-deleter is for advanced users who would rather use a command-line.
-> For the graphical Windows .exe edition (or Linux), visit the [main page](https://github.com/apastel/ytmusic-deleter)
+> For the graphical user interface edition, visit the [main page](https://github.com/apastel/ytmusic-deleter)

 Installation instructions of this command-line interface:
 1. Install [Python](https://www.python.org/downloads/).
 Make sure it is available on your PATH.